awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 The exploit works well for Android 8.1 and 9.0, but does not work for Android 8.0 and below.
 In the older Android versions, double-free could still be triggered.
 However, because of the malloc calls by the system after the double-free, the app just crashes before reaching to the point that we could control the PC register.

 Note that Facebook informed the developer of android-gif-drawable repo about the issue.
-The fix from Facebook was also merged into the original repo.
+The fix from Facebook was also merged into the original repo in a commit from August 10th.
 [Version 1.2.18 of android-gif-drawable](https://github.com/koral--/android-gif-drawable/releases/tag/v1.2.18) is safe from the double-free bug.

 ## Attack vectors